coredao-org/dapp-tutorial/03-Decentralized Guestbook/README.md

 By following these steps, you should have a basic decentralized guestbook application deployed on the Core Test network with a React frontend to interact with it.

 You can clone this repository to use as a boilerplate, or an educational resource.

+## 🔄 Updates

+The following updates were made to improve and maintain the Staking DApp project:

+- **🔧 Hardhat Configuration Updated**: Modified the `hardhat.config.js` to reflect updated settings, including compiler versions and new chain configurations.
+- **🚀 Rewrote Deployment Script**: Rewrote the `scripts/deploy.js` script to properly deploy the GuestBook contract to the latest Core Testnet.
+- **🌐 Deployment on Latest Core Testnet**: Contracts were successfully deployed to the latest Core Testnet with **Chain ID 1114**.
+- **🖥️ Frontend Integration Updated**: The frontend logic was updated to interact with the **latest deployed contract address** on Chain ID 1114.